brilliant-mmcguire/marketmaker/readmeSCoin.md

 # Purpose:

 Automates and manages order placement for USDCUSDT, aiming to maintain a balanced and adaptive market-making strategy.
-Dynamically places and cancels buy/sell orders based on market conditions, current position, and recent trading activity.
+Places and cancels buy/sell orders based on market conditions, current position, and recent trading activity.

 # Key Features & Logic